 Zooming in to 5X, you’ll notice that the Mate does a better job at capturing details.
 Again the image is cooler on the S10 Plus but warmer on the Mate 20 Pro.
 Personally, I think that the color of the picture should have been somewhere in between the two pictures.

-Since both the phone’s don’t have any lossless zoom technology like the one we are expecting to see in the upcoming P30 Pro, zooming in to 10X really shows you the true colors of both phones.
+Since both the phones don’t have any lossless zoom technology like the one we are expecting to see in the upcoming P30 Pro, zooming in to 10X really shows you the true colors of both phones.
 S10 Plus has kept the colors a little bit vibrant with tilt on the bluer side.

-If you zoom in the picture, you’ll notice that the Mate 20 Pro has done a better job by keeping the colors original but not by a huge margin.
+If you zoom in on the picture, you’ll notice that the Mate 20 Pro has done a better job by keeping the colors original but not by a huge margin.
 You really need to be very keen to observe the difference here.
-There is no detail missing by one that other has captured.
+There is no detail missing by one that the other has captured.

-But just like we earlier said, the images are brighter on the Galaxy S10 plus so that is pretty much holding up for all the scenarios.
+But just like we earlier said, the images are brighter on the Galaxy S10 Plus so that is pretty much holding up for all the scenarios.

-Taking pictures of moving objects in Standard mode, we noticed that the Mate 20 Pro gives you better details while the S10 plus softens the image a bit. if you look at the faces of these running kids, you’ll notice that the Mate 20 Pro has come up with a much sharper image but on the downside, it may seem like that the picture is over treated.
+Taking pictures of moving objects in Standard mode, we noticed that the Mate 20 Pro gives you better details while the S10 plus softens the image a bit. if you look at the faces of these running kids, you’ll notice that the Mate 20 Pro has come up with a much sharper image but on the downside, it may seem like that the picture is over-treated.